End of term

 What should have felt clear and procedural felt vague, slow, and risky.

-Before this project, customers could not meaningfully handle end-of-term actions in product.
-If they wanted to renew or return an Outpost, they had to rely on support tickets, account teams, and manual coordination across multiple stakeholders.
+Prior to this launch, if a customer wanted to renew or return an Outpost, they had to contact support, open a support ticket, and coordinate the process through multiple stakeholders and a stream of emails.
 A process that should take minutes took weeks.

 That created a bad experience at exactly the wrong moment.
 These are high consequence decisions involving infrastructure, contracts, billing, and live workloads.